 Our 20 acre estate vineyard - we call it Morningsong Vineyards - is on the valley floor in the heart of Dry Creek Valley.
 Stretching from Dry Creek Road to the banks of Dry Creek, it is comprised of the loose, gravelly soils typical of the area, providing excellent drainage.

-When we don't grow our own, we acquire grapes locally - in Dry Creek Valley and Rockpile - from our neighbors.
+When we don't grow our own, we acquire grapes from our neighbors - in Dry Creek Valley and Rockpile.
 We want to be able to walk the vineyards, taste the fruit and have a personal relationship with the people who grow the grapes.

 We have six acres of Grenache, five acres of Syrah and two acres of Mourvèdre.
-We love Rhones and use them to make an Amista Syrah, Grenache and Tres (a GSM blend made up of Grenache, Syrah and Mourvèdre).
+We love Rhones and use them to make an Amista Syrah, Grenache, Mourvèdre and Tres (a GSM blend made up of Grenache, Syrah and Mourvèdre).

-We have seven acres of Chardonnay on the front of our property that encircle our 1910 cottage.
+We have seven acres of Chardonnay on the front of our property that encircle Mike & Vicky's 1910 cottage.
 In addition to our un-oaked Chardonnay, we use these grapes for our Amista Sparkling Blanc de Blanc, our vintage Blanc de Blanc and our first sparkling blend, Fusión

 Our Zinfandel comes from one small vineyard block at Saini Farms, less than a mile down the road from us.
 We have been working with the Saini's since 2005, and salute their integrity, attention to detail and passion for cultivating fine wine grapes.